KSAH-42/RabbitOM/README.md

 You will be able to decorate each request by adding customs headers, because some cameras can not reply to a request that just contains only standard headers or if there the message contains incomplete headers.
 If you want to invoke a method on a particular server, you MUST read the server documentation especially the SETUP method.
 For instance, the SETUP are used to ask to the camera to create a streaming session based on RTP multicast channel.

-Actual, I am "redesigning" the objects related to the rtsp communication layer, the final connection will be similar to the following code:
+Actually, I am "redesigning" the objects related to the rtsp communication layer, the final connection will be similar to the following code:

 ~~~~C#